Don't Let Winter Freeze Your Fun - Warm Up with Colorado Snowshoeing!

 121 E Midland Ave, Woodland Park, CO 80863

-Interested in a cold brew after that snowshoe jaunt?
+Interested in a cold brew after taking on the best snowshoe trails?
 Check out BierWerks Brewery.
 Several European beers on tap as well as a full food menu.

 RELATED LINK: Colorado Springs breweries are like the X-Men of the beer world - each one has its unique superpower.
 From the hoppy heroics of Bristol Brewing Company to the malt madness of Phantom Canyon, you'll find no shortage of suds to sample.
 Our Colorado Springs Brewery Guide tells you where to go to get the best local craft beers in the area!